Autism & Perfectionism

 What makes someone a perfectionist, and how can you help?

-What contributes to perfectionism?
+What is perfectionism?

 Every task has a threshold that defines how far we have to push ourselves towards achieving success.
-It’s called ‘good enough’ - somewhere short of perfection that allows us to stop and move onto something else.
+It’s called ‘good enough’, and it’s a line somewhere short of perfection that allows us to know when we can stop and move onto something else.

 Anxiety about change

 Every mistake is a change from what was planned and expected – even if you start out assuming that you’re going to fail, it’s unlikely that you’d be able to foresee exactly when and how you’re going to mess up.